Archive (film): Plot

 J2, confronted with the realization that she will never be anything more or better than she already is, destroys herself by walking into a lake.
-This prompts another call from the boss, indicating that a team is on the way to shut down Almore's research.
-He makes the final call to his wife on the Archive machine, and ends the call saying "see you soon."
-J3 overhears this and realizes her purpose, and that her own consciousness will be overwritten by that of Almore's wife, who will live on in her body.
-Though initially angry and afraid, she accepts her fate, and the memory download is completed as the team storms the compound.
+Archive recovers the robot, and threatens to sue George's company.
+When his boss learns that George has been building robots, she fires him.
+He makes a final call to his wife Jules on the Archive machine, and ends the call saying "see you soon."
+J3 overhears this and realizes that he intends to overwrite her consciousness with that of his wife.
+Though initially angry and afraid, she accepts her fate.
+The upload is completed as security storms George's lab.